davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 ## Conclusion

-Our flake is now able to fully configure and manage VSCode, including installing extensions and themes.
-What's exciting is that `home-manager` has just as deep an integration with many other utilities.
+Our Nix config is now able to fully configure and manage VSCode, including installing extensions and themes. `home-manager` has just as deep an integration with many other utilities.
 If you haven't already definitely go through and check out [home-manager's config options](https://nix-community.github.io/home-manager/options.xhtml) to find out what you can do with your favorite program.

-You can find the full flake configuration for this installment on GitHub [here](https://github.com/davish/nix-on-mac/tree/part-3).
+You can find the full `flake.nix` for this installment on GitHub [here](https://github.com/davish/nix-on-mac/tree/part-3).
 See you in the next one!